Donate

 The Marshall Islands was among 127 states that endorsed a “humanitarian pledge” in 2015–16 to cooperate “in efforts to stigmatise, prohibit, and eliminate nuclear weapons”.
 The pledge was instrumental in building momentum and support for convening the TPNW negotiations.

-Tony deBrum, the then-minister of foreign affairs of the Marshall Islands, speaks at an ICAN forum in Vienna in December 2014.
+The late Tony deBrum, then-minister of foreign affairs of the Marshall Islands, speaks at an ICAN forum in Vienna in 2014.
 Photo: ICAN

 [PARTNERS]